Watch Now »

 Great Japan Earthquake and Tsunami

-HHS, with partner Operation USA, broke ground on the ‘Honeywell Ibasho House,’ an elder care community center in Ofunato, Japan.
+HHS, with partner Operation USA, broke ground on the ‘Honeywell Ibasho House,’ an elder care community center in Ofunato, Japan, in October 2012.
 The community center, which means “a place where one feels at home,” will support local residents still reeling from the earthquake and tsunami of 2011.
-The project is expected to be completed in spring 2013.
+The project will be completed in spring 2013, with a Grand Opening on June 13, hosted by Honeywell CEO Dave Cote.

 In 2010, an earthquake affected millions of people in the Mexicali region, including many Honeywell employees.
 HHRF provided immediate financial assistance to help Honeywell employees repair their damaged homes and fund key rehabilitation projects in the Mexicali community.
 In the months following the earthquake, hundreds of Honeywell volunteers joined forces to fully rehabilitate a local elementary school campus and provide new learning equipment for students.